Kaufhaus des Westens: Features

 3rd floor: Women's accessories, jewelry, shoes, leather goods and lingerie.

-4th floor: Kids World - toys, books, sports.
+4th floor: Kids Worldtoys, books, sports.

 5th floor: Home goods, kitchenware, furniture, electronics, toys, office supplies.

 6th and 7th floors are entirely devoted to food, and are advertised as having two football fields of food.

 6th floor: food hall, famous for its wide variety of groceries, food and beverages.
 It has around 110 cooks and 40 bakers and confectioners, supplying 35 gourmet counters and restaurants.

 7th floor: (added in the early 1990s) includes a winter garden with a 1000-seat restaurant surrounded by an all-windowed wall offering a view over Wittenbergplatz.

 Media

 In 2021 KaDeWe: Our Time Is Now, a six-part TV mini-series set in and around the store, was produced in Germany, based on the somewhat fictionalised lives of Harry Jandorf (son of the store's founder), Georg Karg (the store's manager), together with two completely fictional characters, Fritzi Jandorf (daughter of the store's founder) and Hedi (a store worker), set between the end of World War I and the aryanisation of the store as the Nazis came to power.
 The series was shown in BBC4's Saturday night "foreign language" slot in mid-2022, subtitled in English.